neglux/react-project-template/README.md

 **Step 3: Opening a Pull Request (PR)**

-When you are ready to submit your work for review and merging, follow these guidelines for opening a pull request:
+When you're ready to submit a new feature or bug fix, create a new branch following the branch naming convention mentioned earlier.

+Push your branch to the remote repository and open a pull request (PR) targeting the appropriate branch (e.g., `dev`).

 1. **Pull Request Title**: The title of the pull request should follow this format: